djp229/Simba-and-Co/README.md

 **Data science based solutions:** We used support vector machines (SVMs) to address the first question and achieved an accuracy of ~93%.
 We tested the robustness of the model by employing a precision recall curve and also ran analysis to test the computational time needed for training the model.
 We used recurring neural networks (RNNs) and time series analysis based on Holt-winters’ seasonality method to forecast PA volume from the existing data

 ## 1. Predicting approval of claims based on drug type and payer (Bhargava Nemmaru, Apostolos Zournas)
+### 1. Predicting approval of claims
+### 2. Predicting approval of a PA
+We used a feed-forward neural net to predict whether a rejected claim would be approved due to a PA.
+We did this with 74% accuracy.

 ## 2. Forecasting short- and long-term PA volume based on historical data (Diego Prado, Apostolos Zournas)
 ### Exponential Smoothing Model using Holt-Winters' Additive Seasonality Method